 The remuneration paid to the auditor must be approved by the general meeting, cf. Asal. § 7-1.
-Regnskapsloven § 7-31a requires that the notes to the annual accounts provide information on the remuneration paid to the auditor and a breakdown of this remuneration between the audit fee and fees for other services.
+Rskl. § 7-31a requires that the notes to the annual accounts provide information on the remuneration paid to the auditor and a breakdown of this remuneration between the audit fee and fees for other services.

-Asal. § 7-4 stipulates that the audit report must be provided to the board of directors no later than 22 days before the general meeting.
+Asal. § 7-4 stipulates that in the case of listed companies the audit report must be provided to the board of directors no later than 22 days before the general meeting is held.